MohammedAwadEleash/ASP.NETWebAPISurveyBasketApp/README.md

 - ✅ **Dependency Injection (DI)**
   DI is leveraged to manage system dependencies, promoting loose coupling between components, improving maintainability, and allowing easier extensibility of the system.
-  - ✅ **SOLID Principles:** some of SOLID Principles  such as the single responsibility principle , Dependency Inversion Principle
+- **SOLID Principles:** some of SOLID Principles  such as the single responsibility principle , Dependency Inversion Principle.

 - **Authentication & Authorization:** ASP.NET Core Identity
 - **Logging:** Serilog (used for logging errors and exceptions)